 When a dog attack occurs, more often than not it is because the owner acted carelessly.
 Either they knew of a propensity to bite, or they failed to use a leash, or they were otherwise careless in protecting the public.
 It is not even necessary to show that the dog owner was careless.
 California law places strict liability upon owners.
 Under California’s dog bite statute, Civil Code Section 3342, an owner is strictly liable if injury caused by a bite that occurs in a public place (for example, a park) or while you are lawfully on the owner’s property.
 Liability is automatic, regardless of whether the dog had a prior history of biting or attacking people or whether the owner had knowledge of the dog’s vicious tendency.
 The law of strict liability for dog bites can be utilized to hold the owner responsible, irrespective of whether they were careful or not.
 Strict liability is a matter of public policy.
 That is, as a matter of public policy, it makes good sense to hold owners strictly responsible for bite injuries.
 Such a policy encourages owners to take extra precautions to ensure the public is protected.

 In addition to being held liable under a theory of strict liability, dog owners can be held liable under a theory of negligence.
 Dog owners owe a duty to the public and guests on their premises to exercise reasonable care and caution so that their dog does not cause injury to anyone, whether from a bite or an attack.
 And as stated before, most cities have local ordinances that require a minimum standard of care and caution.
-For example, in San Diego, the local ordinance, San Diego County Code Section 62.669(b), specifically requires that a dog kept on a tether or leash, control by a pet containment system, or in a building or enclosure that is adequate to ensure the physical confinement of the dog.
+For example, in San Diego, certain local ordinances may require that a dog kept on a tether or leash, control by a pet containment system, or in a building or enclosure that is adequate to ensure the physical confinement of the dog.

 Investigation After an Attack